 If you want a taste of the Highlands without spending hours on the road then this region offers everything you would expect – mountains, lochs, glens and hairy highland cows.
 There are also castles and one of the most famous is at Stirling which is perched on top of a huge volcanic rock.
 Nearby is the 220ft high Wallace monument celebrating Scotland’s great hero, William Wallace – better known these days as Braveheart.
 You can also visit Doune Castle which was the setting for the film Monty Python and the Holy Grail and more recently the TV series Outlander and Game of Thrones.
 Lovers of scenery will enjoy Loch Katrine where you have a choice of sailing on the vintage steamship Sir Walter Scott or going for a pleasant lochside walk.

 Dundee is really the place to be.
 At least that would be the view of the world’s worst poet William McGonagall who hailed from this remarkable city.
-Next month (15 September 2018) the brand new V&A Dundee design museum opens its doors for the first time in a breath-taking Star Wars style building created by Japanese architect Kengo Kuma.
+The brand new V&A Dundee design museum opened only last year.
+This breath-taking Star Wars style building was created by Japanese architect Kengo Kuma.
 Next door to the museum is Discovery, the ship which took Scott and Shackleton on their first expedition to Antarctica at the beginning of the 20th century.
 Dundee is also home to jute, jam and journalism and your Blue Badge guide will be able to tell you all about it in a visit which will never be short of surprises.